february '02 comments |

 Take for example some of the powers mentioned by Adam.
 Dominate: There are rules whereby Garou of high rank are treated if they have generation enough to be unaffected.
 Thaumaturgy: Cauldron of Blood (any supernatural creature can somehow survive the boiling of 30% of their blood while any normal mortal is an insta-kill) Potence / Celerity / Fortitude: Rank based bonuses used to balance these out, thankfully they have been taken away.

 I'm not saying these are bad rules, but I would like to see it work both ways.
 Scent sensing Garou gifts should be foiled by Obfuscate.
 Blur of the Milky Eye and such should have rules to interact with Auspex, there are so many others.
 Hopefully you begin to see where the two sets of rules were not developed to work with each other beyond the most basic interaction or where one side is an NPC.
-Secondly and more importantly is that the experience systems are different.
-If the Vampires are a bunch of Neonates and the Weres are all 3rd or higher rank the game breaks, similarly if the PCs are Elders and the Garou are a bunch of Cubs or the like it breaks in the other direction.

 Generation vs. Rank is literally apples and BMWs.
 They cannot be accurately compared such that combat between the two is any way dramatic.
 One side or the other simply massacres the other side for no more reason than because they hate them.
 There isn't enough social interaction between the two groups for betrayals, grudges, envy and greed to form.
 One side simply beats the other unto death, the dead side is best left to the realm of the NPC.